Vitor-de-Almeida/Vitor-de-Almeida/README.md

 - Hi, I’m @Vitor-de-Almeida.
 I am lieutnant at military police of Parana, Brazil.
-- I am studying the second period of software engineering.
+- I am studying the second period of software engineering at Uninter University.
 - I’m interested in achieve knowlodgment and professional experience.
 - 🌱 I’m currently learning HTML5 and Python.
 - 💞️ I’m looking to collaborate on any project that may appear.